PowerHacksTechDrivenWaterSolutions/.github/profile/README.md

 - The objective of the Hackathon is to create innovative  technology solution that can address pressing social issues and improve the lives of people.

 Date and Venue:
-- The Hackathon will be held on March 14-23, 2023.
+- The Hackathon will be held on `March 14-23, 2023`.
 The venue will be online.

 Participants:
 - The Hackathon is open to all Power learn Project students regardless of the cohort and outside competitors.